Can I Be Arrested for Shoplifting at a Self-Checkout in Cincinnati?

 There are steps both customers and stores can take to reduce shoplifting.

 Whether we like it or not, self-checkout systems are here to stay, but we must be careful so misunderstandings don’t become complicated and expensive legal matters.
-But if you are ever accused of shoplifting, regardless of how it happened, you need to take the charges seriously.
-And work with an experienced attorney.
+If you are ever accused of shoplifting, regardless of how it happened, you need to take the charges seriously and work with an experienced attorney.

 The Cincinnati Criminal Defense at Luftman, Heck & Associates LLP is here to help.
-Don’t hesitate to contact us, call (513) 338-1890 or reach out online for a free and confidential initial consultation.
+Call (513) 338-1890 or contact us online for a free and confidential initial consultation.